-However, what often happens in my area is that the natural nectar sources dry up.
+What often happens is that the natural nectar sources dry up.
 The hot months of Summer do not provide enough nectar to encourage colony build up.

 Perhaps only half the frames have comb and bees.
-It is more difficult to get bees to produce comb in the second half of the year.
-The bees know Winter is coming and there is no use to build comb without food to put in it.
+It is more difficult to get a colony to produce comb in the second half of the year.
+They know Winter is coming and there is no use to build comb without food to put in it.

-The Keys to Success in Feeding New Packages of Bees
+Keys to Success in Feeding Package Bees

 - use a larger feeder or several small ones – 1 quart is not enough